 Below is a list of online C.A.R.E.S. meetings for the month of April, followed by May and June.

 Below is a list of online C.A.R.E.S. meetings for the month of May and June.

-In a support group, you’ll find people in a similar situation to yours.
-Members of a support group usually share their personal experiences and offer one another emotional comfort and moral support.
-They may also provide practical advice and tips to help you cope with your situation.
-The support meetings allow for families to make connections and form relationships with other families that can last a lifetime.
-The support group meetings also allow for kids to interact with other kids as child care is provided for most locations with advanced notice.
-Youth has benefited from knowing that they are not alone, and others are experiencing similar situations as they are.
-A support group meeting is a great resource for the whole family and provides many other benefits including:
+AFFM C.A.R.E.S.
+Meetings, people may find others that are in a similar situation as their own.
+Members of a meeting may share their personal experiences and offer one another emotional comfort and moral support.
+C.A.R.E.S. provides practical advice and tips to help families cope with challenges and joys of being a resource family.
+These meetings allow for families to make connections and form relationships with other families that can last a lifetime.
+The meetings also allow kids to interact with other kids as child care is provided for most meetings.
+Youth benefit from knowing that they are not alone, and others are experiencing similar situations.
+This opportunity is a great resource for the whole family and provides many other benefits including:

-- Reducing distress, fatigue, or sense of isolation
+- Reducing distress, fatigue, or a sense of isolation.

-- Getting practical advice or information about supportive options
+- Getting practical advice or information about additional support options.

-*If you are interested in learning more benefits of support groups, how to become involved or would like more information on starting a support group in your area, please call AFFM at 1-800-833-9786 or email firstname.lastname@example.org.
-Below you will find a state-wide listing of support group meetings.*
+*If you are interested in learning more about the benefits of a C.A.R.E.S. meeting, how to become involved or would like more information on starting a support group in your area, please call AFFM at 1-800-833-9786 or email firstname.lastname@example.org.
+Below you will find a state-wide listing of meetings.*

-For a printable version of the support group meetings click the link below
+For a printable version click the link below